-Valerian is generally considered safe for adults and children over the age of three.
+Valerian is generally considered safe for adults.
 Side effects are rare and tend to be mild but may include headache, dizziness, itching, and stomach upset.

 The most common preparations of German chamomile are capsules, tincture, and tea.
 Although there is another variety called Roman chamomile, most research has focused on the German type.

 Chamomile is generally regarded as safe when used as a tea or taken orally.
-It does have potential interactions with some drugs, including blood thinners, and there is little information on its safety for pregnant or breastfeeding women.
+It does have potential interactions with some drugs, including blood thinners, and there is little information on its safety for those who are pregnant or breastfeeding.
 Side effects are usually limited to mild nausea or dizziness, but allergic reactions are possible, particularly for people with allergies to related plants like ragweed and daisies.

 The passionflower vine is native to the Americas and has historically been used as a sedative by multiple indigenous cultures.
 There has been very little research into its benefits, though the existing research is encouraging, if limited.
 In one study focused on generalized anxiety disorder, passionflower’s calming effects were comparable to a commonly prescribed sedative.
 Passionflower may also improve sleep quality and make it easier to fall and stay asleep.